 As we lifted the body, I slipped my hand through the shirt, felt at the heart.
-Faint was the pulsation and slow, but regular.
+Faint was the pulsation and slow. but regular.

 Close to the encircling vapors I cast one look behind me.
-The shapes stood immobile, flashing disks, gigantic radiant stars and the six great spheres beneath their geometric super-Euclidean god or shrine or machine of interwoven threads of luminous force and metal--still motionless, still watching.

-We emerged into the place of pillars.
+The shapes stood immobile, flashing disks, gigantic radiant stars and the six great spheres beneath their geometric super-Euclidean god or We emerged into the place of pillars.
 There stood the hooded pony and its patience, its uncomplaining acceptance of its place as servant to man brought a lump into my throat, salved, I suppose, my human vanity, abased as it had been by the colossal indifference of those things to which we were but playthings.